ska-telescope/ska-low-mccs-spshw/docs/src/reference/tile_device_methods.rst

 Low level firmware access
 --------------------------
-These commands are used for accessing hardware functions which are not normally used and should be available only in maintenance mode.
+These commands are used for accessing hardware functions which are not normally used and should be available only in engineering mode.
 These commands allow to re-initialise the FPGA, to reprogram the FPGAs with different personalities, and to access individual hardware registers.